juhaku/utoipa/README.md

     .await
 ```

-See more details in `swagger_ui` module of [utoipa docs](https://docs.rs/utoipa/0.1.0-beta.5/utoipa/).
+# Go beyond the surface

+* See how to serve OpenAPI doc via Swagger UI check `swagger_ui` module for more details.
-You can also browse to [examples](https://github.com/juhaku/utoipa/tree/master/examples) for
+You can also browse to [examples](https://github.com/juhaku/utoipa/tree/master/examples)
-more comprehensinve examples.
+for more comprehensinve examples.
+* Modify generated OpenAPI at runtime check `Modify` trait for more details.
+* More about OpenAPI security in [security documentation][https://docs.rs/utoipa/0.1.0-beta.5/utoipa/openapi/security/index.html].

 # License